Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 if ($value === false) {

-// If not in cache, set data
+// If not cached, set the data

 $value = 'Hello Memcached from ServBay!';